kevynfg/twitter_clone/README.md

     data_registro datetime default CURRENT_TIMESTAMP
 );

-*After all these steps were done, you can start to try and use the project.
+After all these steps were done, you can start to try and use the project.

-:star: # FEATURES
+:star:
+## *FEATURES

--register new user
+- register new user
--tweet
+- tweet
--follow people
+- follow people
--unfollow
+- unfollow
--tweet feed
+- tweet feed
--delete tweet
+- delete tweet

 Made by Kevyn :metal: